I Disfigured My Boss

-Before I started Skwiggles, I worked at the local factory.
-As far as I could tell, my job was to sit in the corner of the office and thinking about good times to come.
+Many years ago, before I started Skwiggles, I worked at the local factory.
+As far as I could tell, my job was to sit in the corner of the office and think about good times to come.

 I was really good at it.